-You may have Read about the Proposed data center project on the news or social media.
+You may have Read about the Proposed data center project in the news or on social media.
 This website, published by the developer, provides factual information and primary source documents about the project.

 Let’s start with a Simple overview